-Maroon and Burgundy are similar colors, both are part of the color red family and they’re often confused with each other.
+Maroon and Burgundy are similar colors, dark reds.
+Both colors are part of the color red family and they’re often confused with each other.

-Burgundy is a more red purplish color, the balance between red and blue has changed to include higher levels of blue which gives it a purple tint.
+Burgundy is a more red purplish color, the balance between red and blue has changed to include higher levels of blue which gives it a purplish tone.
 It gets its name from Burgundy wine, from the French region Burgundy.